Faculty Program in Environment (54 credits)

 * Only 3 credits will be applied to the program; extra credits will count as electives.

-In addition to the Core, each student chooses a Domain.
-Domains provide a transdisciplinary study of a particular theme or component of the environment.
-The requirements and complementary course sets vary between Domains; these can be viewed by clicking on the links to each Domain, below.
+In addition to the Core, each student chooses a Concentration.
+Previously referred to as Domains, Concentrations provide a transdisciplinary study of a particular theme or component of the environment.
+The requirements and complementary course sets vary between Concentrations; these can be viewed by clicking on the links to each Concentration, below.

-You can choose to follow one of three domains in the B.A.
+Choose from one of three Concentrations in the B.A.
 Faculty Program Environment:

 To obtain a B.Arts Faculty Program in Environment, students must: